Linux survival guide: These 21 applications let you move easily between Linux and Windows | ZDNet

 We did find a number of very hacky alternatives that required editing of text files and typing command line commands.

-One solution that can be universal across platforms (although it looks like you have to re-isssue your definitions on each machine) is Auto Text Expander for Chrome.
+One solution that can be universal across platforms (although it looks like you have to re-issue your definitions on each machine) is Auto Text Expander for Chrome.

 Yes, it only runs in Chrome, but it's a good step in the right direction.